Amherst has dropped the limits previously agreed upon for all youth golfers at the town's municipal courses, recreation officials said Monday.

 "That ought to solve our baby-sitting problem," said Richard A. Banaszak of East Amherst, a Recreation Commission member who helped shape the new policy.

-Banaszak said youngsters were regularly "bogging down the course" last year because they stayed all day, with some running around disturbing older golfers.
+Banaszak said youngsters were regularly "bogging down the course" last year because they stayed all day, with some running around the course disturbing older golfers.

 During a conference telephone call Saturday, recreation officials reconsidered the restrictions agreed upon earlier in the year, Banaszak said.